ExpediaGroup/graphql-component/README.md

 # GraphQL schema components.

-This project is designed to faciliate componentized or modularized development of GraphQL schemas.
+This project is designed to facilitate componentized or modularized development of GraphQL schemas.

 Read more about the idea [here](https://medium.com/expedia-group-tech/graphql-component-architecture-principles-homeaway-ede8a58d6fde).

-`graphql-component` lets you build a schema progressively through a tree (faciliated through `imports`) of GraphQLComponent instances.
+`graphql-component` lets you build a schema progressively through a tree (facilitated through `imports`) of GraphQLComponent instances.
 Each GraphQLComponent instance encapsulates an executable GraphQL schema, specifically a `graphql-js` GraphQLSchema object.
 See the API below, but the encapsulated schema is accessible through a simple `schema` getter on a given `GraphQLComponent` instance.

 Generally speaking, each instance of `GraphQLComponent` has reference to an instance of [`GraphQLSchema`](https://graphql.org/graphql-js/type/#graphqlschema).
 This instance of `GraphQLSchema` is built in a several ways, depending on the options passed to a given `GraphQLComponent`'s constructor.